Community Service Officers

-CSOs are identifiable by a blue polo shirt with "University Police" and "Community Service Officer" lettering with a photo ID badge and a portable radio which communicates directly with police dispatch.
+CSOs are identifiable by a light blue uniform shirt, photo ID and nametag, an embroidered badge, and a portable radio which communicates directly with police dispatch.

 CSOs are most commonly known for their role in the campus "Night Escort Program", providing safe transportation for our campus community, but they also serve in a wide range of other vital responsibilities.